Inflatable artificial sphincter

 About 6 weeks after surgery, you will be taught how to use your pump to inflate your artificial sphincter.

-You will need to carry a wallet card or wear medical identification that tells health care providers you have an artificial sphincter.
-The artificial sphincter must be turned off if you need to have a urinary catheter placed.
+You will need to carry a wallet card or wear medical identification.
+This tells providers you have a man-made sphincter.
+The sphincter must be turned off if you need to have a urinary catheter placed.

 Women may need to change how they do some activities (such as bicycle riding), since the pump is placed in the labia.

-Urinary leakage decreases for many people who have this procedure, but you may still have some leakage.
+Urinary leakage decreases for many people who have this procedure.
+However, there may still be some leakage.
 Over time, some or all of the leakage may come back.

 There may be a slow wearing away of the urethra tissue under the cuff.
 This tissue may become spongy.
 This may make the device less effective.
 If your incontinence comes back, changes may be made to the device to correct it.

-Staskin DR, Comiter CV.
-Surgical procedures for sphincteric incontinence in the male: artificial genitourinary sphincter and perineal sling.
-In: Wein AJ, ed.
+Wessells H, Peterson A. Surgical procedures for sphincteric incontinence in the male: artificial genitourinary sphincter and perineal sling.
+In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
-10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 78.
+11th ed.
+Philadelphia, PA: Elsevier; 2016:chap 91.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.